mozilla-platform-ops/worker-images/README.md

 `bin/WorkerImages` - Powershell Module that provides helper functions to start packer with pre-defined variables

-`config/` - Worker Pool Definition that Packer uses for varibles
+`config/` - Worker Pool Definition that Packer uses for variables

 `provisioners/` - Internal directory used for non-cloud worker deployments at Mozilla